shawnLeeZX/emacs.d/README.md

 to keep those extensions in their git repo will ease the process of updating.
 To make this work, some knowledge of git submodule will be helpful.
 See this [post](http://longair.net/blog/2010/06/02/git-submodules-explained/).

+## Autopair

+Beyond the electric-pair mode used in purcell's configuration, I use [autopair](https://github.com/capitaomorte/autopair) to make the auto pairing more functional.

 ## Development Environment for C/C++